Delaware LLC Operating Agreement (Guide + Free Template)

 A Delaware LLC operating agreement is the foundation document that establishes:

-For a single-member LLC, the agreement distinguishes between LLC operations and those of the owner, while multi-member LLC operating agreements include initial capital contributions, member responsibilities, and structural elements [1].
+For a single-member LLC, the agreement draws a clear line between LLC operations and those of the owner.
+Multi-member agreements go further — they cover initial capital contributions, member responsibilities, and how the whole structure fits together [1].

 How to Write a Delaware Operating Agreement?

-To write a Delaware operating agreement, you must gather all the LLC basic information, use a pre-structured form, or consult an attorney to draft the agreement from scratch.
+To write a Delaware operating agreement, you'll need to gather your LLC's basic information, use a pre-structured form, or work with an attorney to draft it from scratch.

-Here are the important steps you must take when writing a Delaware LLC operating agreement:
+Here are the steps you need to take when writing a Delaware LLC operating agreement:

 1. Define LLC Ownership